CLOAK: Contrastive Guidance for Latent Diffusion-Based Data Obfuscation: Related Work

 \subsection{Learning Disentangled Representations for Synthetic Data Generation}

 A key challenge in sensor data obfuscation is striking a good balance between utility and privacy loss.
 This can be addressed by conditioning the generative model with disentangled representations of public and private attributes.
-In image editing tasks~\cite{deng2020disentangled,renlearning}, disentangled representation learning based on contrastive learning and InfoNCE~\cite{oord2018representation} has been successfully integrated with GAN-based generative models.
+Su \textit{et~al.}~\cite{su2022learning} explored using GAN to disentangle behavior patterns from time-series motion sensor data for activity recognition.
+In image editing tasks~\cite{deng2020disentangled,ren2022learning}, disentangled representation learning based on contrastive learning and InfoNCE~\cite{oord2018representation} has been successfully integrated with GAN-based generative models.
 Wu \textit{et~al.}~\cite{wu2023uncovering} showed that diffusion models, similar to GANs, can inherently learn disentangled latent spaces in text-to-image generation tasks.
 This property enables controlled image editing on a wide range of attributes without fine-tuning the entire diffusion model.
 Yang \textit{et~al.}~\cite{yang2023disdiff} proposed DisDiff, which disentangles the gradient fields of a pre-trained diffusion model by minimizing the mutual information.
 NoiseCLR~\cite{dalva2024noiseclr} used unsupervised contrastive learning to extract disentangled, interpretable image editing directions in diffusion-based text-to-image generation tasks.
 DEADiff~\cite{qi2024deadiff} focused on decoupling the style and semantics using Q-formers in attention layers for image style transfer.
 These works explore using disentangled representation learning to factorize the latent space of a pre-trained diffusion model.
 Although they can be applied to edit certain attributes in images, they require powerful diffusion models pre-trained on images and semantics learned from text prompts, such as Stable Diffusion~\cite{rombach2022high} and CLIP~\cite{radford2021learning}, which are not always available for other modalities, such as time-series sensor data.
 Another line of research has shown that the factorized latent space of diffusion models can facilitate disentangled representation learning~\cite{leng2023diffusegae, yang2024diffusion, wu2024factorized}.
 However, they do not investigate using disentangled representations to train conditional diffusion models for privacy protection.

 Armandpour et~al.~\cite{armandpour2023re} found that the entanglement of the main prompt with a negative prompt could drastically decrease the quality of the synthesized image in a text-to-image application.
 They proposed Perp-Neg to alleviate this entanglement by projecting the main and negative prompts to orthogonal spaces.
 Yet, this method has shown difficulty in disentangling time-series sensor data~\cite{yang2025privdiffuser}. \textsc{Cloak} addresses these gaps by introducing a new contrastive classifier-free guidance approach.